rachelshafer/steganography/README.md

 https://rachelshafer.github.io/steganography.html

 # Credits
-Encoders and Decoders by Rachel Shafer
+Encoders and Decoders by Rachel Shafer<br>
-UI by Natalie Shafer
+UI by Natalie Shafer<br>
 SRS, user manual, and other documentation by Natalie Shafer, Rachel Shafer, Jonathan Wallace, and Colden Deaja